 In the 60s, big names Bill Russell or Wilt Chamberlain started the trend of dunk combinations.
 There have been steps forward for the vertical jump in NBA history.
 However, at this point, people supposed that the NBA’s highest vertical jumps belong only to athletes of superior height.

-View more: Who Has the Biggest Hands in the NBA Ever?
+View more: Who has the most rings in the NBA

 Until the 70s, there were many new developments in beautiful flying dunks.
 At that time, Darryl Dawkins and Julius Erving were those who had merit in this.